 Seeking prenatal care when you learn you're pregnant is one of the best things you can do for you and your baby's health.
 It's important because, in addition to routine exams and tests, prenatal care includes education on pregnancy and childbirth.
 Your prenatal visits also give you and your health professional time to build a working relationship.

-Our team of experts at Concord Obstetrics and Gynecology and Concord Hospital Family Place Prenatal Care in Laconia are committed to providing family-centered maternity care for both routine and high-risk pregnancies in conjunction with The Family Place.
+Our team of experts at Concord Obstetrics and Gynecology, Concord Hospital Family Place Prenatal Care in Laconia and Concord Hospital Family Health Center are committed to providing family-centered maternity care for both routine and high-risk pregnancies in conjunction with The Family Place.
 They get to know you and your partner and work to empower you throughout your pregnancy by providing information and resources to help you make choices that match your values.

 - Fetal problems

 - Hyperemesis gravidarum (severe, persistent nausea and vomiting)

 - Placenta previa

 Care for Pregnant Women Addicted to Substances

 Perinatal Addiction Treatment Program

 If you're a pregnant woman with a substance use problem, our Perinatal Addiction Treatment Program, led by Dr. Rebecca Ewing, can offer you comprehensive addiction treatment including Medication Assisted Therapy (MAT), obstetric care, counseling and wrap-around services integrated into the medical care setting at Concord Obstetrics and Gynecology.